Denzaaaaal/SFIA2/README.md

 * jenkins-ansible
 * master
 * worker

 Leave all the other options as there defaults accept the worker where you will need to tick the box "allow HTTP Traffic" in the firewall option.
 This will enable the server to be accessed via a web browser on port 80 and leave all the other options as default.

 2 - On GCP, navigate to VPC Network > Firewall rules and create 2 firewall rules with the following names:
 * jenkins
 * Docker

-For the Jenkins firewall, add IP address the IP address you are working from and in the protocols and ports section, select "Specified protocols and ports", tick the "TCP" iton and add port 8080 and click "Save".
+For the Jenkins firewall, add IP address the IP address you are working from and in the protocols and ports section, select "Specified protocols and ports", tick the "TCP" icon and add port 8080 and click "Save".

-For the Docker firewall, add IP address the IP address of the manager and worker and in the protocols and ports section, select "Specified protocols and ports", tick the "TCP" iton and add port 2377 and click "Save".
+For the Docker firewall, add IP address the IP address of the manager and worker and in the protocols and ports section, select "Specified protocols and ports", tick the "TCP" icon and add port 2377 and click "Save".

 Go back in Compute Engine > VM instance and click edit the jenkins-ansible instance and add the jenkins rule to the firewall.